Firere/motion/README.md

       // each of these are also their respective defaults
       duration: 1,
       ease: "linear",
-      repeatCount: 0, // -1 for infinity
+      repeat: 0, // -1 for infinity
       reverse: false,
       delay: 0,
     }}